 Li you you wang In most cases you you wang is preceded by li: harvest or profit.
 Occasionally, in 3.0 and 33.1, by yong: benefit, use, avail of.
 Li you you wang occurs in 22.0, 23.0, 24.0, 25.0, 25.2, 26.3, 28.0, 32.0, 41.0, 41.6, 42.0, 43.0, 45.0, 57.0.

 Ming: mandate.
 A man (often looking rather like a seal) under a big roof, with mouth: giving orders.
 The seal would be an indication of having received the seal or mandate.
 On OB it was identical with ling ’fate’, of the pictures the middle one.
 (Maybe the roof is no roof at all.
 According to Wang HongYuan: a bell-symbol).
 The mandate is Heaven's blessing for your actions.
 Not only the old kings needed the mandate, every action needs it.
 If something is done with a bad conscience or fear, against the laws of love or nature, when greed or enjoyment of power is involved, then no blessing is resting on those deeds.
 Our mandate is our reason for being, our mission in this lifetime, which only can get accomplished if we are true to ourselves.

 Shi: season, right time, opportunity.
 A sun or day and sì, a foot-issuing-forth.
 (Man’s biological clock is every day set right by sunrise!).
 Si as character has as meaning 'temple', so the right time might also be the time the gods think right.

 Time means especially ‘season’.
 For farmers, like the Zhou people of King Wen, the most important ‘time’.
-Every year has its seasons, every day too: morning, midday etc. I do not think the Yi is interested in first - earlier - later - future and such things.
+Every year has its seasons, every day too: morning, midday etc. I don't think the Yi is interested in first - earlier - later - future and such things.
 If one does something, the ‘season’ is the important thing.
 Sow when it is the time for sowing, rest when it is the time for rest.
 Nature does not think about sowing coming before harvest.
 She sows when it is the right time, she harvests ditto.
 The Yi tries to make you like nature, living instead of thinking linear.
 Living is round, in cycles and seasons.
 Animals do not know ‘today and tomorrow’, they only know ‘now’.
 To become circular (at least as much as we moderns can) is the big value the Yi can give you.
 Your intuition is circular (or uses seasons), it is not linear.
 Linear thinking can solve many problems, but the Yi is especially for the problems one cannot solve in a linear way.
 It figures only once in the old text, in 54.4, where the late marriage 'has season': is at the right time.
 The Wings use it in the Tuan Zhuan (image tradition) for many hexagrams.

 Wu: without, lacking, nothingness, not-have.
 A person dancing with ox-tails in his/her hands (according to Lindqvist: millet, but there are many photos of shamans dancing with ribbons, feathers or plants).
 A Wu or shamanka dancing for rain.
 The meanings are closer to without/in need of, whereas the other wu is closer to without/avoid.
 This wu occurs only in 3.3, 53.1 and in 'Sequence' 56-57.